History

 First, operators that exit some of their minipools to get back over the RPL reward threshold damage our ability to supply rETH and grow its TVL.

-Second, those who would like to operate for Rocket Pool but are unwilling to speculate on RPL are simply unable to participate because of the RPL speculation built into minipool operation.
+Second, those who would like to operate for Rocket Pool but are unwilling to speculate on RPL (or form a semitrusted partnership with a speculator) are simply unable to participate because of the RPL speculation built into minipool operation.

 Third, this speculation is exacerbated at smaller bond sizes.
 A 10% borrowed-ETH requirement forces greater RPL exposure as ETH bond size is reduced: